• Skip to primary navigation

 The dexterity with which the women balance burning brass pots on their heads while jumping & squatting is truly fascinating.

 Tera Tali Dance, Rajasthan – Tera Tali is a Rajasthani folk dance which is performed by female dancers.
-During the dance performance, the music and voice
+During the dance performance, the music and voice is provided by the male singers.

 While balancing beautifully decorated pots on their heads, the dancers hold a sword between their teeth and strike a variety of different poses.
 They also play cymbals using their hands.
 The beauty of the dance is further increased when the women cover their faces with thin veils.